 2007, 7/10

-Like his other early solo albums, there are a few strong songs among some more generic efforts.
+Like his other early solo albums, strong songs are mixed with generic efforts.
 ‘Brand New Kind of Actress’ is an excellent opener, recounting the Phil Spector murder trial.
 The piano-driven ‘Chicago Promenade’ is pretty, while the blue-eyed soul of ‘Hurricanes and Hand Grenades’ recalls David Hood’s time in Muscle Shoals.
 ‘Dress Blues’ is an effective anti-war song, and ‘In A Razor Town’ is pretty and acoustic.

 Jason Isbell and the 400 Unit